 Certain risks may arise upon entering into a forward currency contract from the potential inability of counterparties to meet the terms of their contracts.
 Additionally, when utilizing forward currency contracts to hedge, the Master Trust gives up the opportunity to profit from favorable exchange rate movements during the term of the contract.
-As of December 31, 2014 and 2013, the value of currencies under forward currency contracts represents less than 1% of total investments.
+As of December 31, 2015 and 2014, the value of currencies under forward currency contracts represents less than 1% of total investments.

-A summary of open forward currency contracts of the Master Trust at December 31, 2014 and 2013 is presented below (in thousands):
+A summary of open forward currency contracts of the Master Trust at December 31, 2015 is presented below: